Quagga/quagga/HACKING.md

 -   If the patch might break something, issue a call for testing on the mailing-list.

--   Give an appropriate commit message (see above), and use the –author argument to git-commit, if required, to ensure proper attribution (you should still be listed as committer)
+-   Give an appropriate commit message (see above), and use the `--author` argument to git-commit, if required, to ensure proper attribution (you should still be listed as the committer)

 -   Immediately after commiting, double-check (with git-log and/or gitk).
-If there’s a small mistake you can easily fix it with ‘git commit –amend ..’
+If there’s a small mistake you can easily fix it with `git commit --amend ..`

 -   When merging a branch, always use an explicit merge commit.
-Giving –no-ff ensures a merge commit is created which documents “this human decided to merge this branch at this time”.
+Giving `--no-ff` ensures a merge commit is created which documents “this human decided to merge this branch at this time”.

 STABLE PLATFORMS AND DAEMONS
 ============================

-The list of platforms that should be tested follow.
+The list of platforms that should be tested follows.
 This is a list derived from what quagga is thought to run on and for which maintainers can test or there are people on quagga-dev who are able and willing to verify that -current does or does not work correctly.